-I have been a cyclist and actively involved in ‘not for profit’ since student days in East London during the 1970s (!).
-Since then, I have worked on a professional or voluntary basis with organisations across much of the spectrum around the country, and internationally.
+I have been a cyclist and actively involved in ‘not for profit’ since student days in East London during the 1970s.
+Since then, I have worked on a professional or voluntary basis with a wide range of organisations.
 Charities and social enterprises have moved to centre stage as engines of a move to a stronger society, but also as advocates for and protectors of our weaker members – and this has been reflected in the range of organisations I have worked with.

-As a community activist I started an accounting practice and in 2011 my practice joined with a leading accounting practice, where I became head of Charities and Social Enterprise.
+As a community activist I started an accounting practice, eventually becoming head of Charities and Social Enterprise at a major national practice.
 I have been active on the national charity scene, including as a member of the 2015 SORP account setting committee, as well as writing and lecturing on a wide variety of subjects.